By Megan Murray

 The living room is often one of the biggest spaces, so it's easier to use a more diverse range of finishes, colours and textures here.

-'This is an opportunity to pick a different material for the base, but keep the continuity with another neutral, fabric shade, such as the Rome or Bari floor lamps.
+'This is an opportunity to pick a different material for the base, but keep the continuity with another neutral, fabric shade, such as the Beckett or Bari floor lamps.
 Positioned behind an upholstered accent chair creates a little nook, and the softness of the shade and chair is complementary.

 'As this is an area with a lot of traffic and movement, the ceiling light should be fairly high because people will walk underneath it.
 The Isobella chandelier is an accessible way to introduce a statement overhead light and the mini shades mimic aspects of other lighting sources around the room.'